Dr Phillip Horky, AM (Chicago), PhD (Southern California)

 2) Prelude to the Categories is a monograph on the development of categorical speculation regarding existence and ways of describing it in Greece prior to Aristotle (from the Presocratics to the Early Academy).

-3) Aristotle on the Human Good: Selections from Nicomachean Ethics and Eudemian Ethics (with Monte Ransome Johnson, UCSD) is a book-length student edition and commentary of some of the most famous and important texts of Aristotle.
+4) Aristotle and the Human Good: Selections from Nicomachean Ethics and Eudemian Ethics is a book-length student edition and commentary of some of the most famous and important texts of Aristotle.

 Publications, drafts, and a current CV can be found on his Academia.edu web page.

-Dr Horky is happy to supervise most areas and periods of ancient Greek and Roman philosophy (especially Presocratics, Platonism, and Pythagoreanism); Greek literature; and the intellectual history of Greece, Rome, and the Near East.
+Dr Horky is happy to supervise most areas and periods of ancient Greek and Roman philosophy (especially Presocratics, Plato and Platonism, Aristotle and Aristotelianism, and Pythagoreanism).

 Carlo Cacciatori: Ethical Intellectualism in Plato's Academy (First Supervisor)